Positive Thinking....It is a Can Do Kinda' Mindset

 What is your reaction to life-altering change?

 Does it leave you questioning, angry, and ready to dredge up anything that has ever gone wrong in your life?
 "O Why me?
-Everything so hard!!!"
+Why does everything have to be so hard!!!"

 Do you process it and find a way to live with it as part of your new reality?